-- Staff, students or parents/guardians may choose to notify school administrators of a positive COVID-19 test result. - Individuals are not required to share their health information with the school administrators. - AHS Public Health will not inform school authorities or administrators of individual cases of COVID-19 within the school setting, as notification to the school is not required for the individual's case management. - School administrators and/or school authorities are not required to contact AHS to report student or staff cases. - School administrators should continue to monitor their school population for additional cases and/or absenteeism due to illness, and follow the guidance for reporting and responding to high rates of absenteeism outlined in the Guidance for Respiratory Illness Prevention and Management in Schools.
+- Staff, students or parents/guardians may choose to notify school administrators of a positive COVID-19 test result. - Individuals are not required to share their health information with the school administrators. - AHS Public Health will not inform school authorities or administrators of individual cases of COVID-19 within the school setting, as notification to the school is not required for the individual's case management. - School administrators and/or school authorities are not required to contact AHS to report - student or staff cases. - School administrators should continue to monitor their school population for additional cases and/or absenteeism due to illness, and follow the guidelines for reporting and responding to high rates of absenteeism outlined in the Guidance for Respiratory Illness Prevention and Management in Schools. - Schools report 10% absent due to illness to Alberta Health Services.
+This does not include individuals' names or personal data.